spiro-redhat/ocp-fluentd/README.md

 export TODAY=$(date '+%d-%m-%Y')
 ```

-Create some post requests to the logger.
-Note that in fluent.conf we are only interested in the values contained in the nested message key.
+Create some POST requests to the logger.
+Note that in the fluent.conf file, we are only interested in the values contained in the nested message key.

 ```
 curl -X POST -d \